-These two 27 April 1944 photos of Flier are a good representation of a Mod 4.
+These two 27 April 1944 photos of the ill-fated Flier are a good representation of a Mod 4.
 The covered wagon ribs are very prominent.
-Her armament at this time was a 20 mm on an open mount on the forward gun deck and cigarette deck, and a 4-inch/50 in the forward main deck position.
-Two ammunition-passing scuttles have been cut into the bridge fairwater, allowing the quick passing of 4" ammo from the conning tower to the forward gun crew.
-These photos also show Flier with the original SJ small dish radar.
+Her gun armament at this time was a 20 mm on a Mk 10 tripod mount on the forward gun deck and cigarette deck, and a 4"/50 caliber Mk 9 gun in the forward main deck position.
+Two ammunitionpassing scuttles have been cut the bridge fairwater, into allowing the quick passing of 4 inch ammunition from the conning tower to the forward gun crew.
+Note the detail differences in the arrangement of her lookout platforms compared to the Pogy photo above.
+These photos also show Flier with the original SJ small dish surface search radar.